 You can streamline this process by allowing marketing teams to self serve, using the correct disclaimer from the beginning.
-The IntelligenceBank disclaimer engine is a logic based system used to determine which disclaimer needs to be included.
+The IntelligenceBank disclaimer engine is a logic-based system used to determine which disclaimer needs to be included.
 The engine combines information about product type, media or other factors and generates the correct disclaimer based on the information given.
-Then, when creative is sent to legal for approval, signing it off is all that's required.
+Then, when creative is sent to legal for approval, signing it off is all that’s required.

 Creative Workflow & Approvals

 To get great work out the door, all creative production and marketing output follows a process with multiple steps.
-By recognising these and incorporating them into the platform in the form of a workflow, you ensure that important steps are not missed.
+By recognizing these and incorporating them into the platform in the form of a workflow, you ensure that important steps are not missed.
 Additionally, you can also gain insight into how close to completion a project is and plan for the future.
-For businesses who are shifting towards being Agile in their project management methodology, having a clear view of workflows is vital for resource planning.
+For businesses that are shifting towards being Agile in their project management methodology, having a clear view of workflows is vital for resource planning.

 Workflows can also be used to ensure that all creative and marketing content goes through the correct approval process.
 For example approvals can be triggered when the progress of a job moves from ‘in progress’ to ‘review’.
 By building this into the workflow, content is never distributed without legal sign off and you can avoid a compliance breach.